 Overview

-Your doctor might ask you to use an ambulatory blood pressure monitor after measuring your blood pressure in the doctor's office, to make sure that you actually have high blood pressure.footnote 1, footnote 2 This is because your blood pressure can change during the day.
+Your doctor might ask you to use an ambulatory blood pressure monitor after measuring your blood pressure in the doctor's office, to make sure that you actually have high blood pressurehigh blood pressure.
+This is because your blood pressure can change during the day.
 And sometimes blood pressure is higher only because you are seeing a doctor.
-This is called white-coat hypertension.
+This is called white-coat hypertensionwhite-coat hypertension.
 To diagnose high blood pressure, your doctor needs to know if your blood pressure stays high throughout the day.

-The monitor is a small device that you wear throughout the day and night, usually for 24 or 48 hours.
-The device takes your blood pressure automatically while you do your normal daily activities and while you sleep.
+You will wear the ambulatory monitor throughout the day and night, usually for 24 or 48 hours.
+The monitor takes your blood pressure automatically while you do your normal daily activities and while you sleep.

-The device periodically inflates and takes blood pressure measurements, which are recorded for later printout and analysis.
-The devices are usually loaned by a clinic, hospital, or pharmacy.
+The monitor periodically inflates and slowly deflates to take your blood pressure, and measurements are recorded for your doctor to review.
+The monitors are usually loaned by a clinic, hospital, or pharmacy.

 If you are required to use an ambulatory blood pressure monitor, keep in mind that it is important for a health professional to properly size the cuff, which fits around your arm.
 Fitting does not take long.